 - Although the cat is your boss, each cat owner has their own ways and expectations.
-Remember to apply your service with great understanding and respect for all the different needs of every owner.
+Be flexible about your approach to each client.
+Every fur friend’s needs are different!

 For more tips, read the Cat in a Flat blog here on what cat owners look for in a sitter.

-As part of the service you will be asked to meet the cat and the owner before the sitting starts.
+As part of the service you will be asked to meet the cat and their owner before the sitting starts.
 This is usually an unpaid courtesy visit.
-And as first impressions count we have put together a few must-do tips:
+First impressions count, so we’ve put together a few must-do tips:

 - Always wear a change of clothing if you are visiting multiple cats on the same day or have your own cats at home.
-Cats are very perceptive in their sense of smell and sniffing a strange cat as well as a strange person is not the best greeting.
+Cats are very perceptive in their sense of smell and sniffing a strange cat as well as a strange person may put your furry friend off.

-- Let the cat approach you; do not force your attention on the cat.
+- Let Mr Whiskers approach you; do not force your attention on the cat.
 Some kitties may adjust quickly, others may take multiple visits to feel comfortable around you.

-- If you are caring for a cat that goes outdoors, visit when the cat will likely be inside the home.
+- If you are caring for a feline that goes outdoors, visit when the cat will likely be inside the home.

 - Conduct yourself calmly with no loud talking or sudden movements.

 - Be polite and attentive.
-Listen to the questions of the cat owner and answer when required.
+Listen to the cat owner’s questions and answer appropriately.

 - If you have the impression that vital information about the cat care has not yet been shared, don’t be shy about asking questions yourself.
 Take notes if you need to!